Undergraduate Degree, Single Major

 - Are admitted as a second baccalaureate student.

 - Complete a minimum of 30 semester credits in residence beyond the credits earned at the time the student graduated with their previous baccalaureate degree.

 - Fulfill all curriculum requirements for the new major, including a minimum of 27 unique credits for the new major not used toward completion of the previous baccalaureate degree(s).

 - Complete the AUCC category 4A-C requirements for the new major, and any applicable requirements for AUCC categories 1-3.

 Graduate or Professional Degree

-Students wishing to pursue a graduate or professional level degree can learn more about the programs and degrees offered by going to the Graduate School website (for graduate and most professional degrees) or the College of Veterinary Medicine & Biomedical Sciences website (for the DVM professional degree).
+Students wishing to pursue a graduate or professional level degree can learn more about the programs and degrees offered by going to the Graduate School website or the College of Veterinary Medicine & Biomedical Sciences website (for the DVM professional degree).